Surreal or too real? Breathtaking AI tool DALL-E takes its images to a bigger stage

 DALL-E draws upon thousands of images and an understanding of the human brain to make art

 DALL-E does not rely on the internet for its raw data.
-Instead, its researchers have fed the system more than 650,000 images that the company has licensed, though company officials are tight-lipped about the details.
+Instead, its researchers have fed the system more than 650 million images that the company has licensed, though company officials are tight-lipped about the details.

 DALL-E's algorithm is trained on the thousands of images it has ingested and text captions associated with the images, and it makes rapid-fire associations.
 The art it creates is not a mishmash of many images.
 Rather, it is a unique image based on a sophisticated AI model known as a "neural network," because it makes connections in ways that mimic the human brain.